 Because I couldn’t tell you were autistic, I’m just going to ignore it

 You can do some normal things, so you can do all normal things

-When you call me high functioning, it’s not a complement.
-When you say that you can’t tell that I’m autistic, it’s not a complement.
+When you call me high functioning, it’s not a compliment.
+When you say that you can’t tell that I’m autistic, it’s not a compliment.
 I don’t like to be told that I’m almost like you.
 I don’t need you to reinforce the belief that I have to be normal, no matter the cost.

 Tell me that you like my hair.
 Tell me that my jokes make you giggle.
 Tell me that you enjoy spending time with me.

 Ask me who I am, not how I function.